 The Bible has many references to envy.
 All of them present envy as a negative emotion.
 Given below are just a few.

-(D) Greed: Solomon wrote, “All toil and all skill in work come from a man’s envy of his neighbor.”
-(Ecclesiastes 4:4) This is self explanatory.
+Solomon wrote, “All toil and all skill in work come from a man’s envy of his neighbor.”
+(Ecclesiastes 4:4) This is self-explanatory.

 The heart is the starting point of the activities in life.
 It determines the course of life.
-Therefore in order to overcome envy we must always guard out hearts against emotions such as frustrations, greed and ego with all vigilance.
+Therefore in order to overcome envy, we must always guard our hearts against emotions such as frustrations, greed, and ego with all vigilance.

 Image: Hazel Bregazzi

 If this content was useful to you, please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.